wordsworthc/evo-python-sdk/evo-client-common/README.md

 To use the OAuth2 token generation there is a configuration file in `\evo\common\services\oauth_config.yml` with relevant urls.

+### Tests

 To run the tests:
 `uv run --extra dev pytest tests/`

-## Building Documentation
+### Building Documentation

-`make doc-site`

-This will install dependencies, and serves up a webpage with the documentation.
-You can run `mkdocs` commands directly ensuring all dependencies are installed with `uv run --extra docs mkdocs [command]`.
+You can run `mkdocs` commands ensuring all dependencies are installed with `uv run --extra docs mkdocs [command]`.

+`uv run --extra docs mkdocs serve` serves up a webpage with the documentation.

-Example: `uv run --extra docs mkdocs build` which creates a static copy accessed via `site/index.html`.
+`uv run --extra docs mkdocs build` creates a static copy accessed via `site/index.html`.